 Courageous Leaders for Collective Liberation

-A new program for social service professionals, community organizers, spiritual activists, and all who care about our world
+Our Level Two program for spiritual activists, social service professionals, community organizers, and all who care about our world.

 We believe that courageous, compassionate leadership embodies many forms, and that it is most effective when grounded in deep, loving contemplative practice and an unwavering commitment to liberation for all.
 We teach who we are, and if we are not doing our own personal work, that will reflect in our service efforts.
 And if we are doing deep contemplative work, but aren’t aware of the ways in which our capacity for care is limited by social and cultural conditioning, we may not realize our full potential.
 We also may end up perpetuating the very systems of oppression from which we aim to free ourselves and others.

-Our Courageous Leaders for Collective Liberation Program is therefore designed to support both spiritual activists and organizers who wish to both grow and strengthen a healing and restorative contemplative practice as well to commit to taking action to make systems and communities they serve more caring and just.
+Our Courageous Leaders for Collective Liberation Program is therefore designed to support both all those who wish to both grow and strengthen a healing and restorative contemplative practice as well learn to lead trauma-informed anti-oppressive trainings in their communities and places of work.
 The training is open to all educators, health professionals, social workers, activists, organizers, spiritual teachers, community leaders and caring professionals who wish to:

 - expand their vision for a more compassionate, just society;